COVID digest: Germany reports record-high incidence rate | DW | 16.03.2022

 Germany has seen a steady rise in infections since the beginning of March, after rules that prevented unvaccinated people from accessing several indoor public spaces were eased.

-The German parliament, the Bundestag, is set to adopt a slimmed-down COVID law later this week, before the existing legislation expires on Saturday.
+The German parliament, the Bundestag, is set to adopt a slimmed-down coronavirus control law later this week, before the existing legislation expires on Saturday.

 The new rules will significantly reduce restrictions around Germany.